 The project focuses on combining, education, heritage, art, and conceptual jewellery, which together tell a story of the craft.

-She has divided the project into five chapters:
+I have divided the project into five chapters:

 Chapter one – Willow,Chapter Two – Withy Pots,Chapter Three – Fishing Communities,Chapter Four – Modern Pots,Chapter Five – The Future.

-Each chapter will be clearly laid out at the exhibition, displaying her jewellery alongside research and jewellery development.
+Each chapter will be clearly laid out at the exhibition, displaying my jewellery alongside research and jewellery development.
 The research will include a variety of resources such as, physical objects, photographs, text, interviews and the results of live briefs with Cornwall college in the form of photographs and a film documentary made in collaboration with their media students and a display of art works created by their art students, inspired by a Withy pot skills workshop.
 There are also plans to have demonstrations, opportunities to learn to make your very own pot and talks.
-All of this will also be available online via her blog, social media and an exhibition book.
+All of this will also be available online via my blog, social media and an exhibition book.